 Our days are filled with movement and fueled by good food and great fun.

-Campers are intricately involved in the food we share.
+Even though camp days are long and we need loads of energy, we think of food as far more than just calories.
+Food connects us and everything around us, and campers are intricately involved in the food we share.
 All campers rotate through the kitchen for designated meal prep.
-For 2018, we will be geared up for those kids who want to spend more time with food (for more meals, or in food-related work-shops like pesto making).
+For 2018, we will be geared up for those kids who want to spend more time with food (for more meals, or in food-related workshops like making pesto, bread or cheese).

-Through positive interactions throughout, including sharing meals together and offering a wide array of tastes and textures, we foster healthy relationships with food.
+offering a wide array of tastes and textures and sharing meals together, we foster healthy relationships with food.

 Campers sleep under the stars in large canvas bell tents (16.4' across) on cots in small groups (boys with boys, girls with girls).
 A counselor stays in each tent, with 4 or 5 campers.
 We contend with weather, bugs, little privacy, and the challenges of no electricity, or indoor plumbing.
 A character and grit-building experience that the kids love!